 Opt for a casual dining establishment where you serve yourself, and you can expect to cut the cost by at least the gratuity you would normally fork out at a fine-dining restaurant.
 Restaurants that do not have wait staff typically offer lower-priced fare, too.

-Old Country Buffet and Hometown Buffet, both casual buffet chains offer great food with a lower-cost dining experience.
 All of the days’ offerings are laid out on long tables.
 Customers go through the line selecting any and all items they desire for a single price per diner.
-Most buffets allow return trips, too which is an excellent option when you’re really hungry.
+Most buffets allow return trips, and yes, you really can eat ALL you can possibly stuff in your face, an excellent option when you’re really hungry.

-A bit more individualized, a fast-casual experience has you order at the counter first, pay and then pick up your order at the end of the counter.
+A bit more individualized, a fast-casual experience is one where you order at the counter first, pay, and then pick up your order at the end of the counter.
 With no wait staff, these kinds of restaurants can keep the prices lower than a full-serve restaurant.
-Well-loved examples that offer fast casual eating are Qdoba, Chipotle and Panera Bread.
+Well-loved examples that offer fast-casual eating are Qdoba, Chipotle, and Panera Bread.

-Another way to characterize fast food, quick serve indicates the food is being made ahead in the kitchen and served immediately upon ordering.
-Most have drive-thru options to make the experience even … quicker.
-Quick service dining is the least expensive of all.
+Another way to characterize fast food, quick-serve food is being made ahead in the kitchen and served immediately upon ordering.
+Most have drive-thru options to make the experience even quicker.
+Quick-service dining is the least expensive of all.